manjulananduri/manjulananduri.github.io/_posts/2022-08-14-carbon-language-vs-rust.md

 #### Rust Lang

 * Rust (or Rust-lang) was originally developed by former Mozilla employee [Graydon Hoare](https://github.com/graydon) as a personal project which got sponsorship form Mozilla in 2009 and was announced in 2010.
 Rust 1.0 was release on May 15, 2015.
-* The primary purpose / goals of Rust lang are to provide Performance, Reliability with high safety, concurrency.
+* The primary purpose / goals of Rust are to provide Performance, Reliability with high safety, concurrency.
 * It's used in many production systems in various backend applications, cross-platform command-line tools,  embedded systems, WebAssembly etc.

 #### Carbon Language